cdown/chrisdown.name/source/_posts/2013-11-04-securely-automating-rsync-to-archive-sensitive-files.md

 ---
 layout: post
 title: Securely automating rsync to archive sensitive files
-description: "How to set up a secure implementation of automated rsync archiving"
 ---

 Before I begin, please note that [sync is not backup][syncisnotbackup].
 If you